-Because I’m not only that.
-We, as profoundly beautiful and mostly complicated people *I mean I don’t get myself most of the time*, are made up of more than just our jobs.
+Because, I’m not only that.
+We, as profoundly beautiful, but complicated, people *I mean I don’t get myself most of the time*, are made up of more than just our jobs.

-How can someone get to know you talking only about what you do?
+How can someone get to know you, when only talking about what you do?

 What are you interested in?
 What are you passionate about?